Parasitism: Society

 The satirical cleric Jonathan Swift alludes to hyperparasitism in his 1733 poem "On Poetry: A Rhapsody", comparing poets to "vermin" who "teaze and pinch their foes":

 A 2022 study examined the naming of some 3000 parasite species discovered in the previous two decades.
 Of those named after scientists, over 80% were named for men, whereas about a third of authors of papers on parasites were women.
 The study found that the percentage of parasite species named for relatives or friends of the author has risen sharply in the same period.

 Fiction

 In Bram Stoker's 1897 Gothic horror novel Dracula, and its many film adaptations, the eponymous Count Dracula is a blood-drinking parasite (a vampire).
 The critic Laura Otis argues that as a "thief, seducer, creator, and mimic, Dracula is the ultimate parasite.
 The whole point of vampirism is sucking other people's blood—living at other people's expense."

 Disgusting and terrifying parasitic alien species are widespread in science fiction, as for instance in Ridley Scott's 1979 film Alien.
 In one scene, a Xenomorph bursts out of the chest of a dead man, with blood squirting out under high pressure assisted by explosive squibs.
 Animal organs were used to reinforce the shock effect.
-The scene was filmed in a single take, and the startled reaction of the actors was genuine.
+The scene was filmed in a single take, and the startled reactions of the actors were genuine.

+The entomopathogenic fungus Cordyceps is represented culturally as a deadly threat to the human race.
+The video game series The Last of Us (2013–present) and its television adaptation present Cordyceps as a parasite of humans, causing a zombie apocalypse.
+Its human hosts initially become violent "infected" beings, before turning into blind zombie "clickers", complete with fruiting bodies growing out from their faces.